Sunday, August 28, 2011

 Position a rack in the lower third of the oven and preheat to 350º.
 Bake the frozen crust until it is just beginning to turn golden around the edges, about 20 minutes.

 While the tart shell bakes, make the filling:

 Toss the pitted cherries with the brandy in a non-reactive bowl and let sit, tossing several times, while you make the frangipane.

 Meanwhile, place the almonds, 1/3 cup of sugar, flour and salt in the bowl of a food processor and grind very fine.
 Add the butter, egg and extracts and process until smooth.

 Drain the cherry juices through a sieve and into the frangipane, and process to combine.
 Scrape the frangipane into the par-baked tart shell and spread into a smooth layer.
 Place the cherries atop the frangipane in concentric circles, beginning with the outer edge, leaving about 1/8" between each cherry.
 Sprinkle the top of the tart with the remaining teaspoon of sugar.

 Bake the tart until the frangipane is puffed, golden, and firm to the touch about 45 minutes, rotating the tart halfway through the baking time.

 Let the tart cool for at least 20 minutes.
-To easily remove the ring, place the tart on a large can (or your hand) and let the ring slip down.
+To easily remove the ring, place the tart on a large can and let the ring slip down.
 Sprinkle with powdered sugar if desired, cut into wedges, and serve warm or at room temperature with a bit of unsweetened whipped cream or crème fraîche.
 A tipple of good brandy makes a fine accompaniment, as well.